Sustainable Landscapes. Energy Conservation. Community

 communities will sign a participant agreement, move forward with

 project installation, and submit a reimbursement request upon project

 2016-2017 Site Visit Request Deadlines

 2016 for fall installation.
-We currently have a backlog of
+We are currently scheduling site visits

 November 7, 2016 for spring 2017 installation